JohnPaulWeb/BOOTSTRAP-NOTES/README.md

 BOOTSTRAP FRAMEWORK

-WHAT IS FRAMEWORK
+WHAT IS FRAMEWORK?

 Framework is simply a bunch of code which can be called by the programmer without having it to be written explicitly.

-WHAT IS FRAMEWORK
+WHAT IS BOOTSTRAP?

 Bootstrap is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.